innomatic/innomatic-vagrant/README.md

 # Vagrant environment for Innomatic Platform

-This project provides a virtual environment for Innomatic Platform applications development using [Vagrant](https://vagrantup.com).
+This project provides a virtual environment for Innomatic Platform 7.x.x applications development using [Vagrant](https://vagrantup.com).

+At this stage this Vagrant environment has been configured to run the Innomatic Legacy stack through the new [Innomatic Platform](https://github.com/innomatic/innomatic-platform).
+This means that the web server is configured to point the document root to the the innomatic_legacy folder inside the new platform.

+Once the new Innomatic Platform is ready, this Vagrant configuration will no more start the legacy stack by default.

+You should not use this Vagrant environment for classic Innomatic Legacy stack installations (pre-7.x.x versions) not contained inside the new Innomatic Platform - you should use its own [Vagrantfile](https://github.com/innomatic/innomatic-legacy/blob/develop/Vagrantfile) instead.

 ## What's in the box?